Variational Quantum State Eigensolver: Discussion

-Since VQSE only requires $n$ qubits, it is likely to yield advantage in the NISQ era over other algorithms with the same goal, such as quantum Principal Component Analysis (qPCA)~\cite{lloyd2014quantum}, Variational Quantum State Diagonalization (VQSD)~\cite{larose2018}, and Quantum State Singular Value Decomposition (QSVD)~\cite{bravo2019quantum}.
+\textbf{Comparison to literature.} Since VQSE only requires $n$ qubits, it is as qubit frugal as it can possible be when compared to other algorithms for the same task, such as quantum Principal Component Analysis (qPCA)~\cite{lloyd2014quantum}, Variational Quantum State Diagonalization (VQSD)~\cite{larose2018}, and Quantum State Singular Value Decomposition (QSVD)~\cite{bravo2019quantum}.
 The quantum phase estimation and density matrix exponentiation primitives in qPCA make it difficult to implement in the near term~\cite{nielsen2010}, and this is supported an by attempted implementation in \cite{larose2018} that resulted in poor performance.
 On the other hand, VQSD and QSVD are variational algorithms and hence have the possibility of lower-depth requirements.
 But they still need to employ a larger number of qubits than VQSE.
 Specifically, VQSD needs to perform the so-called Diagonalized Inner Product Test~\cite{larose2018} that requires two copies of $\rho$, i.e., requires twice as many qubits as VQSE.
 In addition, it is also worth noting that VQSD is vulnerable to noise, since any asymmetry between the noise acting of each copy of $\rho$ will affect the result of the algorithm.
 Finally, in QSVD, one needs to either compute or have access to a purification $\ket{\psi}$ of $\rho$.
 Hence QSVD requires a number of qubits between $n$ and $2n$.
 Moreover, we expect that noise will be a bigger issue for QSVD than for VQSE, since in practice the assumption that one has a pure state in QSVD can often be violated due to incoherent noise during state preparation.